sapcc/openstack-audit-middleware/README.md

 # openstack-audit-middleware
-Paste middleware to produce an CADF audit trail from OpenStack API calls.
+[Paste middleware](https://pypi.python.org/pypi/Paste) to produce a [CADF](http://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf) audit trail from OpenStack API calls.
 Currently the following OpenStack services are supported out-of-the-box today:

   * Nova
   * Neutron
   * Cinder

-Additional APIs can be supported without changing the code easily.
+Additional APIs can be supported without major code changes through templates.

 It is a major redesign of the original _audit_ module within the [keystonemiddleware](https://github.com/openstack/keystonemiddleware).
 It has been invented to produce a more verbose audit trail that can be consumed by auditors, end users and complex event processing infrastructures alike.